JK DESIGNS, INC.

 JK Designs, Inc.

 JK Designs, Inc. serves as the design team for the National Sculptors' Guild.
-Owned and operated by the father/daughter team of John & Alyson Kinkade, we have placed over 550 significant public art statements since 1992.
-Shop online or contact us to commission something unique for your space.
+Owned and operated by the father-daughter team of John & Alyson Kinkade, we have placed over 550 significant public art statements since 1992.
+Shop securely online or contact us to commission something unique.

 Archives